Tenece-BEZAO/PropertyMgt_API/README.md

 ### Known Errors:

 - If any error pops up regarding namespaces, add the reference to the DataAccess project or dll from the webapi project
+### Contributing

+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, please submit an issue or a pull request.

 # Creators
 * [Egbujie Chizoba Esther](https://github.com/Chizober)